If Perception is Reality, Grocers Need to Better Connect Base Price and Promotions

 Discount grocers aim to win with everyday low prices.
 But with a clearly communicated value statement, customers will better understand the value they are getting when shopping at your store, regardless of whether they are new or loyal customer.
 On the end cap, in the aisle, using the app, on the paper receipt, the customer should have a clear understanding of the value they received.

 Change indeed.
 As customers struggle through increasingly difficult times, grocers must leverage more than just base prices to grow loyalty and build trust.
-Again, base price is the most important lever to improving perception.
+Again, base price is the most important lever to improving perception4.
 But with a unified price and promotion strategy connected to customer data science, promotions can enable grocers to connect emotionally with their customers, wherever they are.